Coupled Supersymmetry and Ladder Structures Beyond the Harmonic Oscillator: Coupled SUSY and the TEXT Lie algebra

-\begin{exmp} Definition 1 includes the QMHO by letting $b^{\dagger} = \frac{1}{\sqrt{2}} \left(\frac{d}{dx}+x\right) = a$, $-\gamma = 1 = \delta$.
+\begin{exmp} Definition 1 includes the QMHO by letting $a = \frac{1}{\sqrt{2}} \left(\frac{d}{dx}+x\right)$, $b = \frac{1}{\sqrt{2}} \left(-\frac{d}{dx}+x\right)$, $-\gamma = 1 = \delta$.
 There exists an infinite family of examples solving the coupled SUSY equations.
 A straightforward calculation shows that, for $n\in\N$, the operators

-taken with their adjoints on $L^2(\R)$ also define a coupled SUSY system when restricted to an appropriate subspace where $\gamma = -1$ and $\delta = 2n-1$.
+taken with their adjoints on $L^2(\R)$ also define a coupled SUSY when restricted to an appropriate subspace where $\gamma = -1$ and $\delta = 2n-1$.
 This family of examples is closely related to standard SUSY with the anharmonic superpotential $W_1(x) = x^{2n-1}$ where the charge operator $\frac{d}{dx}+x^{2n-1}$ has been multiplied on the left by $\frac{1}{x^{n-1}}$.
-This relationship has connections to canonical transformations and mutually unbiased bases \cite{kouri3}. \end{exmp}
+While a change of variable relates these operators to the traditional QMHO ladder operators, their respective adjoints have a much different form, creating an altogether new system. \end{exmp}

+Coupled SUSY, as the name suggests, automatically comes with a supersymmetric structure by noting that $\mathcal{H}_1 = a^*a$ and $\mathcal{H}_2 = aa^*$ come equipped with the usual SUSY ladder structure.
 In SUSY, one considers broken and unbroken (or exact) systems.
-SUSY is unbroken if at least one of $\mathcal{Q}_1$ and $\mathcal{Q}_1^{\dagger}$ in the factorization $\mathcal{H}_1 = \mathcal{Q}_1^{\dagger}\mathcal{Q}_1$ annihilates a state and is broken if neither annihilate a state \cite{cooper}.
-Unbroken SUSY is the primary focus in the study of supersymmetric quantum mechanics and is the focus of the remainder of this paper.
+SUSY is unbroken if at least one of $\mathcal{Q}_1$ and $\mathcal{Q}_1^*$ in the factorization $\mathcal{H}_1 = \mathcal{Q}_1^*\mathcal{Q}_1$ annihilates a state and is broken if neither annihilate a state \cite{cooper}.
+Unbroken SUSY is the primary focus in the study of supersymmetric quantum mechanics and is the focus of much of the remainder of this paper.
+Partially broken coupled SUSY will be investigated in Section 7.
 To this end, we make the following definition.

-\begin{defn} Let $\{a,b,\gamma,\delta\}$ form a coupled SUSY system.
-We say that it is an \emph{unbroken} coupled SUSY system if $a$ annihilates a state and $b^{\dagger}$ annihilates a state.
-Otherwise we say that it is a \emph{broken} coupled SUSY system. \end{defn}
+\begin{defn} Let $\{a,b,\gamma,\delta\}$ form a coupled SUSY.
+We say that it is an \emph{unbroken} coupled SUSY if $a$ annihilates a state and $b$ annihilates a state but $a^*$ and $b^*$ do not annihilate any states.
+Otherwise we say that it is a \emph{broken} coupled SUSY.
+A broken coupled SUSY in which exactly one of $a$ and $b$ (or $a^*$ and $b^*$) annihilates a state is referred to as a \emph{partially broken} coupled SUSY. \end{defn}